ccieblogger/netraven/docs/source_of_truth/architecture_sot.md

 4. REST API access for external integrations.
 5. Role-based web UI for inventory management and job monitoring.

-The system is installed locally using Python-based services with PostgreSQL and Redis.
+The system is installed locally using Python-based services with PostgreSQL and Redis (required for RQ and RQ Scheduler).
 The directory structure and service boundaries support future containerization but do not require it.

 ### Core Architectural Principles

+- **Local Redis Required**: Redis is a core local dependency for job queuing and scheduling.
+All job execution flows rely on it via RQ and RQ Scheduler.

 - **Synchronous-First Design**: Synchronous services simplify development and debugging.
 - **Targeted Concurrency**: Uses threads only where concurrency offers clear benefits (e.g., connecting to multiple devices).